 Dr. Diamanta Benson-Karhi is a senior lecturer at the Department of Mathematics and Computer Science at the Open University of Israel.
 Dr. Benson-Karhi is the head of the Industrial Engineering and Management program.
 Her main background is in industrial engineering with expertise in innovative applied statistics tools, specifically statistical process control (SPC) methodologies.
 Her research includes original theoretical developments and unique applications in a wide range of disciplines, such as chemical engineering and medical/health fields.

 Michal Ben David received a B.Sc in Industrial Engineering and Management, The Open University (2009); MBA, The Open University (2013); Thesis, "Development of control chart of the mean for variables measured with large round off errors", Ben Gurion University (2018).
 Michal Ben David is a Member of the IEM unit, the Open University of Israel and Shenkar College.
 She teaches: Quality Control, Work Study, Simulation, Projects Management, Operations Management and more.
+Michal is now a PH.D. student at Ariel University.

 Prof. Ofer Levi is an Associate Professor in the department of Mathematics and Computer Science at the Open University of Israel.
 Ofer received his M.Sc. degree in Industrial Engineering and Management from Ben-Gurion University in Israel and his Ph.D. in Scientific Computing and Computational Mathematics from Stanford University.
 Ofer’s main expertise is developing computational and statistical tools and algorithms for effective solution of problems in various application fields such as imaging, signal processing and economics.